RoadrunnerWMC/NSMBW-ILs-Mod/README.md

 A New Super Mario Bros.
 Wii mod that adds quality-of-life improvements for speedrunning individual levels (ILs).

-This mod has been ruled legal for [the speedrun.com IL leaderboards](https://www.speedrun.com/nsmbw).
+This mod is legal for [the speedrun.com IL leaderboards](https://www.speedrun.com/nsmbw).

 ## Features